British Royal Wedding Look-Back: George V and Mary

 George and Mary were the parents of Edward, Albert, Mary, Henry, George and John.
 Upon the death of his father, King Edward VII, he succeeded to the British throne on May 6, 1910.
 At that time, he took the name of George V and Princess May became Queen Mary.
 They were the parents of two kings: Edward VIII and George VI and of course, the grandparents of Queen Elizabeth II.Filed under British Royals, German Royals, Historical Royals

-Tagged George V, Mary of Teck, Teck, Wedding.
+Tagged George V of the United Kingdom, Mary of Teck, Teck, Wedding.